The Aboriginal Child & Youth Wellness Program

 Smokehouse Kitchen Program

-The Smokehouse Kitchen Project is a six-month pre-employment/employment training program that offers cook "Level One Curriculum".
+The Smokehouse Kitchen Project is a four-month pre-employment/employment training program that offers cook "Level One Curriculum".
 This curriculum is designed to set participants up with the relevant prerequisites to “ladder” into a entry level position in the hospitality industry, pursue further culinary training, or continue on with a more streamlined academic focus(grade twelve/hospitality management).

 The Smokehouse Kitchen Project is now made up of three distinct but interrelated components; culinary Arts, Baking & Pastry Arts and Theory.